PHP quiz #2 - echoJune 15, 2019

 AnswerShow the answer

-Echo is not a function.
-It's a language construct, like 'public', 'global' and 'static'.
+The catch is, echo is not a function.
+It's a language construct.
 It has special meaning for the interpreter, and as such, it works a little differently.